GreyMilton/house-of-games-api/testing-plan.md

   10. returns results filtered by category when ascending by a valid column is specified

-  to test and implement:

   sad paths:
+  - there are typos in one of the query keys status:400 { msg: "Invalid query" }

+  - status:400 { msg: "Invalid query" }
+    query keys or syntax written badly in some other way

-  - sort_by query is not a valid column
+  - sort_by query is not a valid column status:400 { msg: "Invalid sort_by query" }

-  - order is not a valid string ('asc' or 'desc')
+  - order is not a valid string ("asc" or "desc") status:400 { msg: "Invalid order query" }

-  - category is not a valid category
+  - category is not a valid category status:400 { msg: "Invalid category query" } if category query is not a current category in the categories table

-  - queries are in the wrong order?
+  - no reviews found with that category status:404 { msg: "Reviews not found" } if that category is not currently found on a review in the reviews table